kworkflow/kworkflow/documentation/man/kw.rst

 6. --ls: List available kernels in a single column the target.

 7. --ls-line: List available kernels separated by comma.

+8. --uninstall|-u: Remove a single kernel or multiple kernels; for removing multiple kernels it is necessary to separate them with comma.

 .. note::
   **Only run commands related to VM after you turn it off**.
 Under the hood, it